ThomasMeissnerDS/e2e_ml/README.md

 ## Release History

+* 0.9.6
+  * Updated docstings across all functions and changed model defaults.
 * 0.9.5
   * Fixed label encoding and permuation tests for feature importance.
 * 0.9.4
-  * First release with classification and regression blueprints.
+  * First release with classification and regression blueprints. (not available anymore)

 ## Meta